jokedst/CsvQuery/README.md

 If the first line is "significantly different" from the rest it assumes the first line is a header and use it for the column names in the database.

+Prior to 2023, this plugin did not work correctly with files that had CR (Macintosh) newlines, and only worked if the line terminator was LF (Unix) or CRLF (Windows).

 Used Libraries
 --------------